 Why combustible cladding is a hot mess and why you should care

-In Melbourne alone, there have been two recently recorded cases of building fires resulting from unsafe cladding – the Lacrosse building in 2014 and the Neo200 building in Spencer St. incident this month.
-Last year, London’s Glenfell Tower put the scare in the public and law makers everywhere.
+In 2017, London’s Glenfell Tower triggered a scare in the public and law makers everywhere.
+In Melbourne there have been two recently recorded cases of building fires resulting from unsafe cladding – the Lacrosse building in 2014 and the Neo200 building in Spencer St. incident in early 2019.

-Learning from these incidents, Australian state governments have already banned the use of combustible cladding and have called for their immediate replacement.
-However, when it comes to public safety, cladding appears to be an issue of national concern that surpasses boundaries.
+Learning from past incidents, Australian state governments have already banned the use of combustible cladding such as Aluminium composite panels (ACPs) and other metal panels with polymer cores, and have called for their immediate replacement with safer alternatives.

-Let’s discuss why combustible cladding is a hot mess and why you should care, so you can take necessary steps to keep your strata property safe and compliant with state regulations:
+Let’s take a look at why combustible cladding is a hot mess and why you should care so you can take necessary steps to keep your property safe as early as possible.